Eric-Paul Riege

 Eric-Paul Riege (Diné/Navajo) (b.
-1994, Na’nízhoozhí, Gallup, New Mexico) is a fiber artist who creates installations and performance art.
+1994, Na'nízhoozhí, Gallup, New Mexico) is a fiber artist who creates installations and performance art.
 Riege believes his work to be an homage to generations of weavers, and considers his work as an immersion in "ceremonies, and rituals, from his past, future, and present selves."

 Riege lives and works in Gallup, New Mexico.

 Early life

 Riege, who is Diné on his mother's side and Anglo on his father's side, grew up in Gallup, New Mexico.
-He was influenced and inspired by his maternal great grandmother, a weaver and activist from Burntwater, Arizona who was affected by the Bureau of Indian Affairs "livestock reduction" program in the 1930s.
+He was influenced and inspired by his maternal great-grandmother, a weaver and activist from Burntwater, Arizona who was affected by the Bureau of Indian Affairs "livestock reduction" program in the 1930s.
 He learned how to sew from his mother.
-His father, who is originally from Ohio, is a hotel manager and a Air Force veteran.
+His father, who is originally from Ohio, is a hotel manager and an Air Force veteran.

-The Navajo Times states that Riege is Naaneesht’ézhi Táchii’nii (The Charcoal Streak Division of Red Running into the Water People), born for Béésh bichʼahii” (Metal Hat People-German).
+The Navajo Times states that Riege is Naaneesht'ézhi Táchii'nii (The Charcoal Streak Division of Red Running into the Water People), born for Béésh bichʼahii" (Metal Hat People-German).